World’s Top Golf Destinations

 An open field, fresh air, the rush of adrenaline as you swing your club and hit the ball, hoping for an excellent landing!
 There’s nothing better than a vacation that includes a little golfing on the side, or even better, as the main holiday attraction.
 Imagine yourself teeing off from exotic locations all around the world, and after a challenging game, you head off to your luxury hotel to sip on a crisp drink and a traditional meal.
 Sounds wonderful, right?

 We’re here to help you plan your next golfing adventure!
-Prepare to pack your golf bags as we list the 12 best-golfing destinations situated in various countries worldwide!
+Prepare to pack your golf bags and golfing clothes as we list the 12 best-golfing destinations situated in various countries worldwide!
 From sunny beaches to grassy farmlands and busy cities, leave the confines of your local clubhouse and tee-off from a completely new location.

 1. The Hawaiian Islands